Quorthon: Death and tributes

 On 3 June 2004, Quorthon was found dead in his apartment in Stockholm.
 The cause of his death was a congenital heart defect.
 He was 38 years old.

-The following month, several members of the Norwegian black metal scene gathered to perform Bathory songs in a set titled A Tribute to Quorthon at the Hole in the Sky festival in Bergen, Norway.
+The month following his death, several members of the Norwegian black metal scene gathered to perform Bathory songs in a set titled A Tribute to Quorthon at the Hole in the Sky festival in Bergen, Norway.
 The lineup included Abbath (Immortal), Apollyon (Aura Noir), Faust and Samoth (Emperor and Zyklon), Gaahl (Gorgoroth), Grutle Kjellson and Ivar Bjørnson (Enslaved), Nocturno Culto (Darkthrone) and Satyr (Satyricon).

 The black metal supergroup I featuring Abbath, Ice Dale of Enslaved, King ov Hell of Gorgoroth and former-Immortal drummer Armagedda dedicated the song "Far Beyond the Quiet" from their 2006 album Between Two Worlds to Quorthon.

+Blood Fire Death – A Tribute to Quorthon and the music of Bathory is a music project dedicated to honouring the music of Quorthon and Bathory.
+The project started in 2024 for the 20th anniversary of Quorthon's death.
+The project has been appearing live since the start, having played at a variety of festivals, the largest being Beyond the Gates and Brutal Assault.
+They are also set to play at Tons of Rock in 2026.

 Legacy

 In 2015, Alex Distefano of OC Weekly referred to him as "one of the most mysterious figures in extreme metal."
 In 2023, Andy O'Connor of Spin wrote: "Though other acts have gone on to more visible success, no one still looms quite as large in Swedish metal as Quorthon, the man behind Bathory.
 He was not only partially responsible for inventing black metal, he reinvented it a few times prior to black metal’s explosion in the early to mid-’90s."